Homeschool Holiday Break: A Refreshing Way to Recharge Your Family

 - Inspired

-- Excited to return
+- Excited to return to homeschooling

 5 Benefits Homeschool Holiday Breaks

-- new creative ideas to come
+- Discover new creative ideas

-- me to explore my kid’s personal interests
+- Explore my kids’ personal interests

-- room to make any needed adjustments to our schedule or routines
+- Make adjustments to our homeschool routines

 Homeschooling Through The Holiday Season

-Can we talk about the stress during the holiday season?
-As a mom who works full time and homeschools full time, the holiday season is crazy busy.
+Can we talk about the stress of the holiday season?
+As a mom who works full time and homeschools, it’s crazy busy.

 Reducing stress with time management is half the battle.
 Homeschooling is the other side.
+Remember, your holiday—or vacation, or any day off—is YOURS to plan.
+There’s no “holiday police.”

-Your job as a homeschooling mom is to take full advantage of the flexibility of homeschooling.
+Take full advantage of the flexibility of homeschooling.

 What Type of Homeschool Holiday Break Should You Take?